 Any sexual behaviour by a member of staff with or towards a pupil is unacceptable.
-It is an offence for any member of staff in a position of trust to engage in sexual activity with a pupil under 18 years of age and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.
+It is an offence for any member of staff in a position of trust to engage in sexual activity (including online activity) with a pupil under 18 years of age and sexual activity with a child could be a matter for criminal and/or disciplinary procedures.

-- not have any form of sexual contact with a pupil from the school or setting - avoid any form of touch or comment which is, or may be, indecent - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g., verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact - not make sexual remarks to or about a pupil - not discuss sexual matters with or in the presence of pupils other than within agreed curriculum content or as part of their recognised job role
+- not have any form of sexual contact with a pupil from the school or setting - avoid any form of touch or comment which is, or may be, indecent - avoid any form of communication with a pupil which could be interpreted as sexually suggestive, provocative or give rise to speculation e.g., verbal comments, letters, notes, by email or on social media, phone calls, texts, physical contact - not make sexual remarks to or about a pupil - not discuss sexual matters with or in the presence of pupils other than within agreed curriculum content or as part of their recognised job role - report any attempted or actual communication received from any pupil (including online) immediately to the Designated Safeguarding Lead/Head teacher and must not respond in any way